Preparing for Divorce

 Number Six: Plan Your Own Future: Come Up with a Plan for Surviving on Your Own after the Divorce Becomes Final

-Whether this means you need to go back to school or obtain an college degree, take courses to obtain a certification or find a career path, this needs to be considered in full.
-Because it will be unlikely that a judge will that the non-wage earner/lower income wage earner, receive Spousal Support for a lifetime, an plan for “financial independence” needs to be made.
-It is always suggested that you begin to build your plan, as early on, in the process as possible and seek out professional help from accountants or financial planners in addition to help from your lawyer.
+Whether this means you need to go back to school or obtain a college degree, take courses to obtain a certification or find a career path, this needs to be considered in full.
+Because it will be unlikely that a judge will that the non-wage earner/lower-income wage earner, receive Spousal Support for a lifetime, an plan for “financial independence” needs to be made.
+It is always suggested that you begin to build your plan, as early on, in the process as possible, and seek out professional help from accountants or financial planners, in addition, to help from your lawyer.
 Remember a Florida Supreme Court Certified Mediator may be able to assist the parties in reaching agreements to that attorney and court fees are reduced or not needed.

 Number Seven: Avoid Domestic Violence Conflicts

 All too often, in the heat of the moment during an argument or discussion or even a property exchange, one or both of the parties becomes involved in Domestic Violence.
 At all costs, avoid direct encounters with your spouse when you know ahead of time, that there may be even the slightest hint of a domestic violence incident.
 If you and your spouse can not talk civilly to each other and treat each other with dignity and respect, do not engage in contact.
 It is very common, either prior to or after the filing of a divorce or custody case, to see a husband or wife arrested for Domestic Violence, and these kinds of incidents do not need to happen if you are smart and can avoid the pitfalls.
-In cases where there are children, Domestic Violence or Domestic Abuse will be an issue when one of the parties’ has been arrested, charged or convicted.
+In cases where there are children, Domestic Violence or Domestic Abuse may be an issue when one of the parties' has been arrested, charged, or convicted.
 As a precaution, always plan any encounters with your spouse, by having a friend or relative go with you, or meet in a public place.

 Number Eight: Address Major Health Concerns Before a Case Becomes Final